brikelly/sustainabledev/index.md

 it.
 For example, if a team collectively agrees that they should rarely work past 6pm, it doesn't help if most of the team responds to emails late at night.

-* Thirdly, the entire team should strive to improve their own chosen approach to sustainable development.
+* Thirdly, the entire team should continually improve their own chosen approach to sustainable development.
 They can do this through retrospectives and other kinds of feedback sessions.
 Again, this should include all the stakeholders who are affected by the choices made in the team's approach to sustainable